Colorado River Fire Rescue is dedicated to protecting life, home, and property through leadership, education and partnerships.

 Colorado River Fire Rescue is a combination fire protection district utilizing Volunteer, Part Time and Full Time staffing.
 The Fire District maintains six stations: four staffed stations, one station staffed, through an ongoing partnership, by Interagency Wild Land Firefighters, and one non-staffed station.

 - Fire Chief Position Open February 27, 2019 – March 26, 2019

 - Rifle chosen as location for Center for Excellence, DFPC Press Release

-- Colorado River Fire Rescue earns ISO Protection Class 3/8b rating.
-For more information click here.
+- Colorado River Fire Rescue earns ISO Protection Class 3/3/10w rating.

 - For Burning Mountains Fire and Rifle Fire Protection Districts consolidation information click here.